andium/AmazonDRS/README.md

  * **Security Profile Description:**	anything goes
  * **Consent Privacy Notice URL:**  http://www.andium.com/thisdoesntexistyet (any url doesn't have to be valid yet)
  * **Consent Logo Image:** choose an img/not totally necessary, this appears as the thumbnail represeting your product in 'Your Account >> Manage Login With Amazon' where you can deauthorize your device and "un-tie" it from your amazon account.

+* When creating your security profile don't forget to add your redirect_uri to the "Allowed Return URL" section (ex: https://www.getpostman.com/oauth2/callback).
+This field can be found under 'Web Settings', this will make more sense in the 'consent request' section.

 * Click save and you're ready to move on!
 Your LWA security profile is created, time to save some important info for later.